EarthLink Digital Millennium Copyright Act Policy

 1. Notification of Alleged Copyright Infringement

-If you believe that content on a Website hosted by EarthLink or otherwise made available via EarthLink is violating your rights under U.S. copyright law, you may send your DMCA notice to EarthLink's designated agent in the manner described below.
+If you believe that content on a Web page(s) hosted by or otherwise made available via EarthLink is violating your rights under U.S. copyright law, you may send your DMCA notice to EarthLink's designated agent in the manner described below.

 By Mail: Office of the General Counsel